magento/devdocs/src/live-search/storefront-popover.md

 ## Popover page size

 The page size of the storefront popover determines how many lines of autocompleted products can be returned.
-Previously, the page size of the popover was hard-coded to 6 lines.
+Previously, the page size of the popover was hardcoded to six lines.
 The `page_size` value is now a configurable setting that is passed to the constructor.
 During the Live Search installation, the `page_size` value changes to the current value of the [Catalog Search](https://docs.magento.com/user-guide/configuration/catalog/catalog.html#catalog-search) - `Autocomplete Limit` setting.
 Merchants can change the page size of the popover by updating the value in the configuration.
-By default, the Catalog Search - Autocomplete Limit value is set to 8.
+By default, the Catalog Search - Autocomplete Limit value is set to eight lines (or rows).

 ## Styling popover elements